Coronavirus / Self-isolation

 From 16 August, people who are double vaccinated no longer need to self-isolate if they have come into close contact with someone who tested positive for coronavirus.

-Under the new rules, you will not be required to self-isolate when you are identified as a close contact if:
+Under these rules, you are not required to self-isolate when you are identified as a close contact if:

 - you have received a full course of (i.e. both) vaccines in the UK and your final vaccine was at least 14 days before you had the close contact which resulted in your notification